uozuAho/blog/content/blog/20210924_learning_ddd_by_implementing_pandemic.md

 ```

 ## First complex process
-After a few hours of coding simple events, I have reached an interesting point:
+After a few hours of coding simple events, I have reached an interesting point.
 I need to implement the sequence of events that occur when a player does their
 last action.
 Here's what my current `DriveOrFerryPlayer` command looks like: